-2.4 Control Panel - Component Layout
+2.4 Control Panel - Component Layout (see image below)

-Your control panel will have an appearance as below, but depending on your type of vehicle features will vary.
+Your control panel will have an appearance as below, but depending on your vehicle specification the control panel features will vary.
 Not all features are present in all vehicles.

 2.5 Control Panel Operation